FPGA synth

 FPGA BOARD ERRATA / DIARY :

-• I need to get nicer boards if I am going to be working on FPGA boards, Aisler not chinese manufactured.
+- I need to get nicer boards if I am going to be working on FPGA boards, Aisler not inexpensively manufactured.

 I’ve got it blinking at different frequencies !